algorr/algorr/README.md

 - 👋 Hi, I’m @algorr
 - 👀 I’m interested in mobile application developing and machine learning.
-- 🌱 I’m currently learning flutter and python languages and SDK.
+- 🌱 I’m currently learning Flutter SDK and dart / python languages.
 - 💞️ I’m looking to collaborate on Mobile App Development and AI.
 - 📫 How to reach me ----->  umitkar08@gmail.com